-Norfolk County Council Highways Authority have been consulted as apart of the application and have raised no objections to the development subject to a condition being placed upon any permission given, as the proposed site is considered a town centre location with no requirements to provide any on-site parking - the core strategy policies accept car-free developments in this location. oncerns have been raised in respect to increase demand for parking however it is considered that no parking can be achieved on St Peters Road and the streets surrounding the area are all residential permit holders meaning the development would be less desirable for occupiers with cars because there is no scope to park a car in the vicinity.
+Norfolk County Council Highways Authority have been consulted as part of the application and have raised no objections to the development subject to a condition being placed upon any permission given, with no requirements to provide any on-site parking - the core strategy policies accept car-free developments in this location.
+Concerns have been raised in respect to increase demand for parking however it is considered that no parking can be achieved on St Peters Road and the streets surrounding the area are all residential permit holders meaning the development would be less desirable for occupiers with cars because there is no scope to park a car in the vicinity.
 As a car-free development the location is sustainable in respect to accessible links to town centres and other facilities.